Last Updated on July 7, 2022 by Aswetravel

 Many of the people I know have either never gone on holidays to Thailand, or they have gone at least twice.

-There is something captivating about the country that makes people go back again and again, some even make a habit of it when they travel – and fly to bangkok for that little kick, that spark, before moving on.
+There is something captivating about the country that makes people go back again and again, some even make a habit of it when they travel – and fly to Bangkok for that little kick, that spark, before moving on.

 Why do people love going back to Thailand?
 We all have our own reasons – here are some of mine.

-Sukhothai Thailand Beaches
+Sukhothai Thai Beaches

 You only need to look at Tripadvisor’s latest “award” for the best beach destinations in Asia 2012, and you’ll get my point.